 The Bad News

 There is no way to tell if you will meet criteria to be diagnosed with depression now or at some point in the future.
 Since the beginning of studies on depression, researchers have searched for the source of symptoms.
-Some believe that genetics is the cause while others think environment creates depression.
-This debate is known as ‘nature vs nurture’.
+Some believe genetics is the cause while others think environment creates depression.
+This debate is known as “nature versus nurture.”

 While both sides have credence, they are both limited.
-Rather than nature vs nurture, consider nature AND nurture.
+Rather than viewing it as nature versus nurture, think about the source of depression in terms of nature AND nurture.
 Each person is born with a certain genetic predisposition to mental illness.
-If the level of predisposition is high very few environmental triggers need to occur for the depression to present.
+If the level of predisposition is high, very few environmental triggers need to occur for the depression to present.
 If the predisposition is low, high levels of negative environmental events must occur.
 As mentioned earlier, there is no way to measure the predisposition or to know the impact of negative life experiences.